camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 │   ├── sql/
 │   │   └── necessary SQL scripts to prepare your database system │   ├── userlib/
-│   │   └── put your database driver jar here
-│   ├── default.yml
+│   │   └── put your database driver and other required JARs here │   ├── default.yml
 │   └── production.yml
 ├── internal/